Talking to Children About Cancer: A Guide for Families

 Support Groups

-Grieving.com has forums available for children of all ages that are dealing with the death of a loved one.
+• Grieving.com has forums available for children of all ages who are dealing with the death of a loved one.

-The Dougy Center based in Portland, OR has a multitude of online activities and resources for children that are grieving.
+• The Dougy Center offers a variety of online activities and resources for children who are grieving.

 Quality Time